roman-milk/roman-milk.github.io/the-black-wedding.md

  Her discomfort was starting to match that which her new husband was feeling.
 His discomfort wasn't due to the sensation of being an outsider at his own wedding.
 No, it was due to the fact that he couldn't get Vanessa out of his head.

  Even during the ceremony, Zack found himself struggling to look away from his wife's hot black boss.
 When she walked down the aisle with his best man, Zack found himself staring hungrily at the older black maid of honor.
 His eyes fell to her magnificently large breasts, jiggling hypnotically as she sauntered down the aisle.
 He would catch himself after a few moments, pulling his eyes from her clearly throbbing nipples, but despite the fact that he could have friends and family catch him in the act, his eyes kept falling to her bulbous chest throughout the ceremony.
 What was he doing?
 This was his wedding?
 What the fuck is wrong with him?
 He's better than this.
 He should know better than to be checking out another woman on his wedding day, but this luscious creature was something he had never come across before.
 So hot.
 So sexy.
 So black...
-Report_Story #6